windingtheropes/euchre/readme.md

 culminating project for ics3u: recreation of euchre in python.

 # notes
-this game plays and follows all rules that it can given the limited set of features it implements.
+this game plays and follows all rules that it can given the set of features it implements.

 ## notes
 automatic players were never implemented.\